isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-stat-disp-tables.md

 ---
 description: The statistical display lets you analyze how data relates to each other in a multi-dimensional table.
-seo-description: The statistical display lets you analyze how data relates to each other in a multi-dimensional table.
-seo-title: Statistical display in tables
 solution: Analytics
 title: Statistical display in tables
 topic: Data workbench